anynines/klutchio/docs/platform-operator-guide/monitor-klutch-components.md

 ```

 This service can be exposed externally using standard Kubernetes methods, such
-as LoadBalancer, Ingress or the GatewayAPI.
+as LoadBalancer, Ingress or the Gateway API.

 *Example: Accessing Health Endpoint via HTTP*